 Looking forward, the journey will continue courtesy of Wema’s dedication to customer requirements, driven by ALAT, and complemented by innovations set to give every single customer a “delightful and memorable experience across all touch points”.

 Oloketuyi concludes: “We will continue to leverage on technology and innovation to deliver tailor-made financial solutions for our customers.
-Wema is committed to leading the industry in the development of cutting-edge financial solutions and making financial transactions easier for all our stakeholders.
+Wema Bank is committed to leading the industry in the development of cutting-edge financial solutions and making financial transactions easier for all our stakeholders.

 “As we continue to build value-driven relationships across the board, we hope to grow our customer base to three million by 2020.”